wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `zone`: the zone to pour towards.
 Default to be `Entity.DangerZone`.
 - `pourIntoVortex(targetVortexX, targetVortexY)`: pour into the target vortex.
   - `targetVortexX`, `targetVortexY`: the rough coordinates of the target vortex.
-- `derotateToAngle(targetAngle, buffer?, epsilon?)`: derotate the bottle to a target angle, can be used if the bottle is at the origin or in a vortex.
+- `derotateToAngle(targetAngle, {toAngle?})`: derotate the bottle to a target angle **at origin or in a vortex without moving the bottle.**
-  - `targetAngle`: the target angle in degrees.
+  - `targetAngle`: the target angle **in degrees**.
-  - `{epsilon, buffer, toAgle}`:
-    - `epsilon, buffer`: the parameters for the binary search to decide exact de-rotation.
-    - `toAngle`: derotate to the target angle or by the target angle.
+  - `toAgle`: derotate to the target angle or by the target angle.
   - **Note that this de-rotation process is not real de-rotation process.
 Check that it can be translated back to real de-rotation before using it**.
+- `pourUntilAngle(targetAngle,{minPour = 0.0,maxPour?,epsHigh?,epsLow?,buffer?,overPour?})`: pour until the bottle is at the target angle.
+This will **move the bottle toward origin**.
+  - `targetAngle`: the target angle **in degrees**.
+  - `minPour`: the optional minimal length of pouring provide to accelerate search.
+Default to be `0.0`.
+  - `maxPour`: the optional maximal length of pouring provide to accelerate search.
+Default to be `Infinity`.
+  - `epsHigh`: the precision for high range binary search.
+Default to be `EpsHigh` with value `2e-3`.
+  - `epsLow`: the precision for low range binary search.
+Default to be `EpsLow` with value `1e-4`.
+  - `buffer`: the buffer value for adjusting the binary search range.
+Default to be `0.012`.

 ### Angle conversion functions